mlibrary/about-ebc/src/content/invest.md

 ### Investment Options

-#### 2021-2023 Transitional Collection
+#### 2023-2025 Transitional Collection

-Upfront purchase of the 2021, 2022, and 2023 frontlists (the OA percentage of which increases over the years).
-Libraries will own the restricted titles in perpetuity as they become available and will have term access to the backlist through 2023.
+Commitment to purchase 2023, 2024, and 2025 frontlists (aiming for 75% open access each year).
+Libraries will own the restricted titles in perpetuity as they become available and will have term access to the backlist through end of 2025.
+Upfront or annual billing allowed.
+Libraries supporting at this level will receive 15% discount off the total price (which assumes a 2.5% annual increase).

 <table class="table table-bordered">
     <thead class="thead-light">